pkp/pkp-docs/learning-ojs/en/settings-website.md

 # Chapter 6: Website Settings

 The Website Settings allow you to configure how your journal's website looks and operates.
-It consists of 3 main tabs for Apperance, Setup, Plugins.
+It consists of 3 main tabs for Appearance, Setup, and Plugins.

 ![](./assets/learning-ojs3.1-jm-settings-web-appearance.png)

 ## Appearance

 ### Theme

-**Theme**: The theme determines the overall design or layout of your site.
+The theme determines the overall design or layout of your site.
 Several different theme options are available and you can try them out without affecting your site's content or configuration.

 First you can ensure that all available themes have been enabled on your site.
 1. Go to the Plugins tab under Website Settings.